neo-brakus/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe web game made with HTML, CSS and JS.
+A simple Tic-Tac-Toe web game built using HTML, CSS, and JavaScript.